voucherifyio/voucherify-ruby-sdk/docs/ClientSideApi.md

 api_instance = VoucherifySdk::ClientSideApi.new
 origin = 'origin_example' # String | Indicates the origin (scheme, hostname, and port).
 opts = {
-  client_events_create_request_body: VoucherifySdk::ClientEventsCreateRequestBody.new({event: 'event_example', customer: VoucherifySdk::Customer.new}) # ClientEventsCreateRequestBody | Specify the details of the custom event.
+  client_events_create_request_body: VoucherifySdk::ClientEventsCreateRequestBody.new({customer: VoucherifySdk::Customer.new}) # ClientEventsCreateRequestBody | Specify the details of the custom event.
 }

 begin